M4he/Linux/JACK/PA_through_JACK/README.md

 Create the necessary config dir: `mkdir -p ~/.config/jack`

 ## Enabling realtime scheduling for your user (optional)
-- `sudo nano /etc/security/limits.conf` and append the following to the end of the file
+- edit `/etc/security/limits.conf` (as root) and append the following to the end of the file

     ```
     @audio-rt       -       nice            -11